People

 Graduate Student (PhD)

-Lucas is a 3rd year PhD candidate and recipient of the Rackham Merit Fellowship.
+Lucas is a 4th year PhD candidate and recipient of the Rackham Merit Fellowship.
 His thesis focuses on reconstructing Plio-Pleistocene climate on the shallow Florida platform using sclerochronology and clumped isotopes.
 He is exploring and documenting new fossil sites, combining skills in sedimentology/stratigraphy and isotope geochemistry to produce a holistic picture of the evolution of this unique paleoenvironment.
 These climate records will be connected to extinction patterns to better understand the regional Plio-Pleistocene molluscan extinction.
-As an undergraduate, he worked on comparing and aligning climate records across the 8.2 kyr event with Professor Jim Russel at Brown University.
+Lucas has also had a chance to do a lot of undergraduate mentoring, as the SCIPP Lab has involved 6 undergraduates in this research so far, with more on the way.

 Outside of the lab, Lucas plays soccer and is getting into tea drinking.